|Admit it, they would fool anyone!|

 Who knew that peas could do that?

-Never again would I snack on peas that grew, temptingly, on trees.
+Don't eat peas that grow, temptingly, on trees.

-From then on, I stuck to things like . . . buffalo beans.
-Adult aspirin.
-Dust bunnies.
+Stick to things like . . . buffalo beans.